gckirchoff/peer-to-public/src/lib/content/posts/theres-risk-to-everything.md

 Statistically, you can expect to run with the bulls 18 times before your cumulative risk of injury exceeds 50%.
 Beyond that point, the odds begin to stack against you.
 It takes 77 excursions before you can be 95% confident that you will get injured.

 For such a seemingly dangerous sport, those numbers aren't that bad.
 The per-infection chance of developing symptomatic Long COVID is 14.6% according to [Statistics Canada](https://www150.statcan.gc.ca/n1/pub/75-006-x/2023001/article/00015-eng.htm).
-With these numbers, you can get infected with SARS-Cov-2 4 times before your risk of Long COVID approaches a 50/50 chance.
+With these numbers, you can get infected with SARS-Cov-2 four times before your risk of Long COVID approaches a 50/50 chance.
 After 19 infections, your cumulative risk approaches near certainty at 95%.

 We would rather run with the bulls.